devicetree-org/lopper/README-architecture.txt

 separation that allows Lopper to abstract both the tree and convert between the various formats.

-To aid decoding and intepretation of properties carried in a LopperTree, if a node has been created from yaml, the LopperNode field '_source' is set to "yaml" (otherwise it is "dts").
+To aid decoding and interpretation of properties carried in a LopperTree, if a node has been created from yaml, the LopperNode field '_source' is set to "yaml" (otherwise it is "dts").